PRX/Porter/README.md

 #### AWS/S3

-S3 image destinations are done by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.
+S3 image destinations are handled by the [upload()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) method in the AWS Node SDK.

 The `BucketName` and `ObjectKey` properties are required.